Troubleshooting your paramotor

 3. Loose cylinder head

-Sometimes, the factory or pilot fails to properly torque down the cylinder head.
+Sometimes, the factory or a pilot fails to properly torque down the cylinder head.

 Warning: all new paramotors must have the torque of the cylinder head nuts checked after the first ten hours of use or whatever is noted in the engine manual.